MicrosoftDocs/partner-center-docs-powershell/partnercenterps-2.0/PartnerCenter/Get-PartnerAgreementDocument.md

 ## PARAMETERS

 ### -Country
-The country of the agreement document.
+The country/region of the agreement document.

 ```yaml
 Type: String